alghoshal/spaceship/README.md

 ## To Run

-	1. In a terminal/ ide start the registry application from the spaceship-registry mvn spring-boot:run
+	1. In a terminal start the spaceship-registry spring-boot application from the spaceship-registry mvn spring-boot:run

 	2.1.
 In a second terminal start the 1st player's instance (Defender)